 During power-up or reset, the distribution section is automatically held in sync until the first VCO calibration is finished.
 Therefore, no outputs can occur until VCO calibration is complete and PLL2 is locked.
-This default functionality can be overwritten using Register 0x0F3[4].

 Initiate a VCO calibration under the following conditions: